jakearchibald/idb-keyval/README.md

 import { get, set } from 'idb-keyval';
 ```

-If you're targeting older versions of IE, you may have more luck with:
+If you're targeting IE10/11, use the compat version, and import a `Promise` polyfill.

 ```js
 // Import a Promise polyfill